 Carla holds an M.F.A. in 3D Design from Cranbrook Academy of Art and a B.E. in Mechanical Engineering from the Cooper Union.

 I design robots and everyday objects that come to life through electronic behaviors.
 I work with companies of all sizes in addition to developing my own products and artwork, playing in the space where physical and digital meet.

-Smart Design, where I hold the position of Smart Fellow and lead the Smart Interaction Lab
+Smart Design and the Smart Interaction Lab

-Tomorrow-Lab, where I am Advisor
+Tomorrow Lab, where I was Advisor

 I run workshops on creative design methods for professionals and students all over the globe.
-This Spring, I am launching newly created “Smart Objects” courses. at U Penn and SVA (PoD + IxD) .